lite-xl/lite-xl.github.io/docs/developer-guide/child-processes.md

 ---
-description: Learn how to use the Process API
-              to start and manage child processes.
+description: Learn how to use the Process API to start and manage child processes in Lite XL.
 ---

 Lite XL provides a process API to launch external applications.
 This API is meant to replace Lua's `io.popen`, `system.exec()` and lite's [pipe-to-a-file][1] approach.

 Advantages of this API includes: